 The second point is critical.
 It’s one thing to lose 40% when you are 25 and have $10,000 invested.
 It’s a whole different situation to be 55 and have $500,000 invested when the market goes into a free-fall.

-Now, a well thought out asset allocation plan will help you get through the down markets both psychologically and financially.
-The key is to settling on a plan that works in good markets and in bad.
-And this takes some honest thinking about how you will react in a down market.
-Experience investors should already know how they’ll handle a falling market; new investors will learn sooner or later.
+This takes some honest thinking about how you will react in a down market.
+Experienced investors should already know how they’ll handle a falling market; new investors will learn sooner or later.
 And if you are new to investing, I’d highly recommend Richard Ferri’s book, All About Asset Allocation.
 It’s a must read.
 And you should also check out the SEC’s Beginners’ Guide to Asset Allocation, Diversification, and Rebalancing.

 I determined that if the fund started to drop well below the S&P 500, I’d be too tempted to sell.
 And selling in a down market is the LAST thing I want to do.
 The issue here wasn’t just that LMVTX is an active fund, but also because of its expense ratio (currently 1.76%).
 I still own actively managed funds, but their costs are much lower.

 Now, I could point to 2008 when LMVTX experienced significant loses, wiping out its gains of the past 15+ years.
 But that’s not the point!
 In fact, 2008 could have been the best time to buy LMVTX.
 The point is that LMVTX is not the type of investment I’m willing to stick with through good times and bad.
 It’s just too expensive.
 (If you are interested in the LMVTX story, Tom Lauricella from the WSJ wrote a great piece on Bill Miller back in 2008.)